 - TSH 1-2 UIU/ML or lower (Armour or compounded T3 can artificially suppress TSH)

 - RT3 less than a 10:1 ratio RT3:FT3

 - TPO – TgAb – < 4 IU/ML or negative

 What are 10 things you can do to improve your thyroid function?

-2. Also make sure that your multivitamin contains sufficient levels of tyrosine and iodine to help with the FT4 to FT3 conversion.
-I specially designed my custom-formulated multivitamin to include all of the essential nutrients for thyroid function.
+2. Ensure your multivitamin contains sufficient levels of iodine to help with the FT4 to FT3 conversion.
+I custom-formulated The Myers Way® Multivitamin to include all of the essential nutrients for thyroid function.

 4. Deal with your stress and support your adrenal glands.
-The adrenal glands and thyroid work hand and hand.
-I recommend restorative yoga and adaptogenic herbs, which support the adrenal glands in coping with stress.
+The adrenal glands and thyroid work hand in hand.
+I recommend restorative yoga and adaptogenic herbs such as those in my Adrenal Support so your adrenal glands can cope with stress.

 6. Have a biological dentist safely remove any amalgam fillings you may have.

-8. Get fluoride, bromide, and chlorine out of your diet and environment.
+8. Banish fluoride, bromide, and chlorine from your diet and environment.

 9. Heal your gut.
 A properly functioning digestive system (gut) is critical to good health.

-10. Find a functional medicine doctor in your area and have them run the above laboratory test and work with you to find our root cause of the thyroid imbalance.
+10. Find a functional medicine doctor in your area and have that person run the above laboratory tests.
+She or he can work with you to find the root cause of your thyroid imbalance.

 Reverse Chronic Illnesses So You Can Take Back Your Health!

 Are you ready to beat your symptoms, regain your energy, and feel like yourself again?
 Whether you have a thyroid problem such as Hashimoto’s, Graves’, or any of the hundreds of other autoimmune diseases, I want you to know you CAN reverse your condition!